kkt-ee/TFDWT/paper.md

 # 1 Summary

 TFDWT is an open-source Python package that allows the creation of TensorFlow Layers for Fast Discrete Wavelet Transform (DWT) and Inverse Discrete Wavelet Transform (IDWT) in end-to-end backpropagation learning networks.
 These layers facilitate the construction of multilevel DWT filterbanks and Wavelet Packet Transform (WPT) filterbanks for a spatial-frequency representation of the inputs and features in shallow or deep networks.
 A multiresolution signal representation using a multi-rate discrete wavelet system creates enriched joint natural-frequency representations.
 The discrete wavelet system partitions the frequency plane into subbands using orthogonal dilated and translated lowpass scaling and highpass wavelet function.
 A realization of a fast discrete wavelet system is a two-band perfect reconstruction multi-rate filter bank with FIR filters corresponding to the impulse responses of the scaling and wavelet function with downsampling and upsampling operations.
 A filter bank for a higher dimensional input is a seamless extension by successive separable circular convolutions across each independent axis.
+To install the latest version of the package, use `pip install TFDWT`.

 # 2 Statement of need